Zamiell/stardew-valley/Min-Max_Guide.md

 * On a birthday, giving a liked gift gets 360 friendship.
 This is equal to 8 normal liked gifts or 4.5 normal loved gifts.
 360 friendship will decay after 1.6 years (at -2 per day).
 * On a birthday, giving a loved gift gets 640 friendship.
 This is equal to 8 normal loved gifts.
 640 friendship will decay after 2.9 years (at -2 per day).
-* Thus, depending on how soon you need the friendship, for most villagers it will probably be worth it to skip birthday presents, at least in the spring of year 1.
+* Thus, depending on how soon you need the friendship, for most NPCs it will probably be worth it to skip birthday presents, at least in the spring of year 1.

 #### Lewis - Spring 7